Instruments available to play in our program:

 Listing of Music Stores (East Bay)

-We highly recommend Rockin Robbie’s for our East Bay Parents and Starland Music for Alameda parents.
+We highly recommend Rockin Robbie’s for our East Bay Parents.
 For Rockin Robbies, you can reserve and pay online.
 You can either drop by and pick up or they will actually deliver DIRECTLY to you.
 Owner Robin Eig gives customers great customer service.
-They have 3 locations.
+They have 3 locations for pick up.

 Starland Music Center – 1631 Park St., Alameda (510) 523-4797

 Order instrument online and instrument is delivered to your home.

 Drum kits (Snare and Bells) also available which we require if kids are going to play drums.